 Comoros Trip Cancellation Insurance for International Travelers – FAQs

 Events outside of your control can force you to cancel your trip.
 These might be an illness or death of a close family member, workplace obligations, natural disasters or any other hazards at the destination, and so much more.
-Not only would your trip be cancelled, but you would also be at risk of losing all the money that you paid as advances for the trip.
+Not only would your trip be canceled, but you would also be at risk of losing all the money that you paid as advances for the trip.